 The full form of CSR is Corporate Social Responsibility.
-It is defined as a business structure that allows a business accountable to the public towards its public & stakeholders makes it aware of its effect on various facets of society, like social, economic & environmental facets.
+It is defined as a business structure that allows a business to be accountable to the public towards its public & stakeholders to make it aware of its effect on various facets of society, like social, economic & environmental facets.

-CSR is aimed at incorporating economically valuable services and activities into the business model & culture of an organization.
-It strictly implies that community-based companies must lead to social, economic & environmental growth, which has a positive effect on society.
+CSR aims to incorporate economically valuable services and activities into an organisation’s business model and culture.
+It strictly implies that companies must lead to social, economic & environmental growth, which positively affects society.
 To support the weaker segment of society and protect the environment, the government keeps a close watch on the CSR component of firms as it requires private sector participation.

 Demands of CSR

-To create an overall positive effect on society, CSR allows businesses to control their business operations.
+To create a positive effect on society, CSR allows businesses to control their operations.
 It states that a firm should also carry out its social obligations along with doing corporation, which may involve,